New reporting requirements

 All single-use containers for drinks face additional EPR fees, at least initially.

-Scotland is introducing a deposit return scheme (DRS) from August 2023.
-Bottles and drinks packaging will be exempt from EPR and the requirement to purchase PRNs as per existing waste regulations.
+Scotland is introducing a Deposit Return Scheme (DRS) from October 2027.
+Bottles and drink packaging will be exempt from EPR and the requirement to purchase PRNs under existing waste regulations.

 For now, this category includes reporting requirements for: